-2. Complete the following settings:
+2. In the Add Multiple Columns dialog, complete the following settings:

 Field Description Column Prefix Enter a name to use for all columns in the set.
 This name is combined with a number to create each individual column.
 Start Number Enter the start number for the set of columns.
 End Number Enter the end number for the set of columns.
 Data Type Select a data type.
 Max Length If the data type is String, enter the maximum length of the string column.
 Fixed If this check box is selected, users cannot use Open Table in Spreadsheet to delete the columns or change column settings.